 GAME 290 Game Development Project (3 sem. hrs.)
 A project-based course in which teams of students will work together to create and release simple video games.
 Each student will contribute on the basis of their specialized training to this point in the program.
 This is the first of three Game Development project courses, and its primary goal is to introduce students to the experience of working on video games.
 Prerequisite(s): GAME 110 and one of GAME 140, ART 250, MUSI 340, CMPT 166, BUSI 121 or 231.
+GAME 299 Special Topics in Game Development (1-3 sem. hrs.)
+Topics vary from year to year.

 GAME 320 Video Game Sound and Music (3 sem. hrs.)
 A survey of the history and current use of sound and music in video games.
 Students will investigate how audio in video games is unique and where it draws on other media, as well as learn about the tools and best practices used in the creation of sound and music in video games.
 Through this study, students will become more aesthetically informed critics of the use of audio in video games.
 Cross-Listed: MUSI 355.